culljs/culljs/README.md

 In an effort to create a consistent API, here are some basic function parameter guidelines:

-### Accept both one object or a list of objects.

-For instance, `fn.prop` creates a function that takes an object and returns the given property:

-    var hero = { firstName: "Moses", lastName: "Schönfinkel" };

-    var getName = cull.fn.prop("lastName");
-    assert.equals(getName(hero), "Schönfinkel");

-But it also takes an array of property names.

-    var getNames = cull.fn.prop(["firstName", "lastName"]);
-    assert.equals(getNames(hero), ["Moses", "Schönfinkel"]);

-Some functions look better using `arguments` to accept lists - others can't afford that luxury because it needs optional parameters.
-For consitency and to eliminate any guesswork, all functions take a list argument, and none use `arguments`.

 ### Function first, collection second

 The readability of